jjdeprisco/JDRenderEngine/README.md

 See the example render MOV.
 I had to doengrade it to 480p for Github, but otherwise this is a good start.

+{Link to Youtube will go here}

 ## Enhancements:

-If you would like to see enhancements to this tool, then buy me a coffee:
+If you would like to see enhancements to the JDRenderEngine, then buy me a coffee:

 https://www.buymeacoffee.com/jeremydeprisco